jameset1024/ImageSlideShow/README.md

 Description
 ==============

 This is a Jquery plugin which will take images and there links and turn them into a fading slide show.
 The plugin will only allow for 5 images as to not display to many radio buttons.
+Check out the index page to see how the plugin functions.

 =============
 Options